 Telling stories about climate, food and the US

-As a German journalist and podcaster, I publish many of my stories (and books!) in Germany.
+As a journalist and book author, I publish many of my interviews and stories (and books!) in Germany.
 Oh, you can't read any German?
-Listen to a few interviews at Notes From America to get an idea.
+Read my Climate Culinarians Newsletter to get an idea.
 If you think you have a story to tell, I'm all ears.

 Talk soon?!